Machine Guards Protect The Worker From Which Of The Following

 Here's what most guides get wrong: they act like the only mistake is "no guard."
 Real talk, the worse problem is a guard that's been defeated.

 People wedge a block of wood in the interlock.
-That said, they remove the guard to "see better" and never put it back.
+They tie the safety switch down with zip ties.
+They remove the guard to "see better" and never put it back.
 That's the common stuff.
-They tie the safety switch down with zip ties.
 And it's not always laziness — sometimes the guard's badly designed and makes the job take twice as long, so the crew "fixes" it.

 Another miss: assuming a guard protects from everything.
-On top of that, a shield over the blade doesn't stop the noise or the vibration white-finger.
+A shield over the blade doesn't stop the noise or the vibration white-finger.
+Now, machine guards protect the worker from which of the following?
 The specific hazards they're built for.
-Machine guards protect the worker from which of the following?
 Not the ones somebody imagined.

 And honestly, this is the part most safety talks skip — guards need maintenance.
-On the flip side, a loose guard is a false promise.
+A loose guard is a false promise.
 It rattles, then it's off, then nobody notices.

 Practical Tips